Join us in reminding your community to prepare and take extra care on the roads over long weekends and holidays because #SafetyNeverTakesAHoliday.

 | Pedestrians |

 - Don't walk home drunk.
-Take public transport, a cab or ride share to get home safely.
+Take public transport, a taxi or ride share to get home safely.

 |